refinedmods/refinedstorage2/.github/CONTRIBUTING.md

 ## Pull requests

+### General guidelines

 - Keep your PR as small as possible, this makes reviewing easier.
 - Commits serve a clear purpose and have a fitting commit message.
 - Branches are kept up to date by rebasing, preferably.
-- PRs are merged by rebasing the commits on top of the target branch.
+- PRs are merged by *rebasing* the commits on top of the target branch.
 - Remember to add your changes in `CHANGELOG.md`.

+### Commit messages

+Commit messages must adhere to [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).

 ## Changelog